 To insert a gap between the first 483 years and the final seven years is to distort the prophecy.
 The final seven years therefore began when Jesus was baptized.

 The end of the seven years is not the return of Christ.
 But, about seven years after His baptism, the gospel was suddenly redirected from Jews only to all people.
-This was the end of God’s 490 year covenant for Jewish preference.
-The kingdom of God was then taken away from them (Mat.
+This was the end of God’s 490-year covenant for Jewish preference.
+The kingdom of God was then taken away from them (Matt.
 21:43).

 Jesus Christ confirmed God’s covenant with Israel during the final seven years through His personal preaching for 3½ years before His death and by sending His disciples to Israel only for a further 3½ years after His death.

 Israel sealed the end of the covenant with their rejection of the Holy Spirit when they persecuted His Spirit-filled disciples.
 Since 490 years were decreed for Jerusalem (v24), Jerusalem was not destroyed during those 490 years, but only in 70 AD.